Yaesu FTDX10 in CW contest

 Conditions were excellent, but not as good as in SSB leg a week earlier.

-Talking about the off beat stations, I had to use the Clarifier (RIT) quite a bit to pick them.
+Talking about the off-beat stations, I had to use the Clarifier (RIT) quite a bit to pick them.
 I never liked the way the RIT is implemented on this radio.
 The CLAR RX and TX buttons are in the right place, but using the MPVD ring (multi purpose VFO outer dial) is not a good idea.
 A few times in contest the CLAR RX was off and moving the MPVD moved me way off my frequency.
 Very frustrating.

 Another issue I experienced is the universally hated placement of the AF/RF knobs.
-With 90% of humans being righthanded Yaesu for some reason decided to place AF/RF control to the left of the main VFO dial.
+With 90% of humans being righthanded, Yaesu for some reason decided to place AF/RF control to the left of the main VFO dial.
 Wrong on every level.
-What frustrated me the most is that I could not effectively use RF gain while running big pile-ups.
+What frustrated me the most is that I could not effectively use the RF gain while running big pile-ups.

 What’s the deal here?
 It’s a really big deal.
 When the pile up becomes too big, and you can’t work split, you turn off the AGC and work the RF gain manually, turning it up and down all the time.
 This way you isolate the strongest signals and can still comfortably run a 200 QSO/hr even though many signals blend in.
-With AGC off and manual use of the RF gain, it feels like you have 1-2 calls at a time, not 20 or 50.
+With the AGC off and manual use of the RF gain, it feels like you have 1-2 calls at a time, not 20 or 50.

-Now for the big issue, a show-stopper when it comes to competitive contesting with this radio – the use of pretty much anything while transmitting is a no go.
+Now for the big issue, a show-stopper when it comes to competitive contesting with this radio – the use of pretty much anything while transmitting is a no-go.

-When FTDX10 is transmitting, the only things you can do is turn knobs, VFO and MPVD.
+When the FTDX10 is transmitting, the only things you can do is turn knobs, VFO and MPVD.
 The only buttons that work are CLAR RX and TX.
 You can’t turn on the NB or DNR, you can’t press FINE, you can’t even turn on the Notch or APF filters by pressing the keys, but you can activate them by turning the respective knobs.

-You can’t turn on or off the ATT or IPO, you can’t change the roofing filter, you can’t change or turn off AGC, you can’t change any of the settings in the FUNC menu, except the one that is already selected and is available via FUNC knob.
+You can’t turn on or off the ATT or IPO, you can’t change the roofing filter, you can’t change or turn off the AGC, you can’t change any of the settings in the FUNC menu, except the one that is already selected and is available via FUNC knob.

 All in all, the issues I wrote about in my FTDX10 Deep Dive Review are still there and some of them are particularly obvious in competitive contesting.